MicrosoftDocs/win32-pr.de-de/desktop-src/DirectShow/coareftime-reference-time.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt die Verweis Zeit in 100-Nanosecond-Einheiten zurück.
+Gibt die Referenzzeit in Einheiten von 100 Nanosekunden zurück.

 ## <a name="requirements"></a>Anforderungen